 Klaragasverket, Industrial gas plant in central Stockholm, Sweden.

-Founded in 1853, it was Stockholm's first gas plant and supplied the city with gas for street lighting and other uses.
-The facility was decommissioned in 1919 as other energy sources became available.
+The plant was founded in 1853 as Stockholm's first gas facility, supplying the city with gas for street lighting and household use.
+It was decommissioned in 1919 when other energy sources became more widely available.

 The community of curious travelers